I help people with pianos.

 My focus is on quality and integrity and helping you love your piano.
 If you are considering purchasing a piano I can help you with advice and technical evaluation.
 If you already own a piano, I can help you get the best touch, tone and experience from it.I am well known in this industry with a reputation for being honest.
 I take that same approach to all my activities.

 Piano tuning is important!
-I trained as an aural (ear) tuner and recently passed the PTG tuning exam (again) at over the 90th percent level, which means I can qualify to be a CTE (Certified Tuning Examiner).
-My technique combines the use of my ear with an electronic tuning device (ETD).
+I trained as an aural (ear) tuner and my technique combines my ear with an electronic tuning device (ETD).
 Usually I do the first pass with the ETD and then go through the piano a second time adjusting using my ear.

 Tuning is obviously important and fine pianos, regardless of the make, should be tuned quarterly.
 At minimum a piano needs to be tuned twice a year.
 Sometimes older pianos are so stable you can get away with once a year.
 I am not one to just make work for myself so if your piano falls in that category, I will tell you.
 But few do.